TerminiUsMag/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A Basic C# Console Tic Tac Toe Game written by me in one hour!
+A basic C# console Tic-Tac-Toe game written by TerminiUsMag in one hour!

-Made with Visual Studio :)
+Made with Visual Studio 2022